raulvazquez7/medical-bot/README.md

 Given the sensitive nature of medical information, the chatbot implements three distinct layers of safety checks.

 1.  **Intent Router Guardrail:** The initial router node acts as the first line of defense.
-By classifying the user's intent, it can immediately identify if a question is about a known medicine or is out of scope, preventing the agent from attempting to answer questions for which it has no data.
+It not only classifies intent but also validates extracted medication names against a known list.
+If a user asks about a medication not in the database, the router diverts the conversation to a specific response node, preventing the agent from ever attempting to answer questions for which it has no data.
-2.  **Prompt-Level Guardrail:** The final prompt sent to the LLM contains a critical safety rule that strictly forbids providing medical advice and forces it to base its answer exclusively on the provided context.
+2.  **Prompt-Level Guardrail:** The main agent is governed by a robust `System Prompt`.
+This foundational instruction strictly forbids providing medical advice, forces the agent to think step-by-step, and mandates that its answers be based *exclusively* on the information retrieved from the provided documents.
 3.  **Retrieval-Level Guardrail (Metadata Filtering):** *[Future implementation]* To prevent context contamination, the retrieval pipeline will be enhanced with metadata filtering.
 When the agent identifies the relevant medication(s), it will force the vector search to consider **only** the chunks belonging to those leaflets.

 ## Robust Evaluation Framework